Tsmith5151/udacity-predict-housing-prices/README.md

 ### Results
 ####  Based on the developed model, what is the best selling price for your client's home?

 - Once the model has been trained and tested using the methods discussed above, we can now predict the housing price on the out-of-sample data provided by the client as shown in the table below.
 Statistical analysis performed on the dataset indicates the median home value is `$21,200` and the standard deviation is `$9,190`.
 Using the out-of-sample data, the model is predicting the average price of the home to be `$21,629`.
 Being the predicted value falls within one standard deviation of the mean, therefore the predication is considered to be reasonable.
-See the `boston_housing.ipynb` for the source code and further analysis.
+The source code can be found in `boston_housing.ipynb` along with further analysis.

 |Features | Sample      |